open-telemetry/opentelemetry-specification/specification/metrics/api.md

 can increase, decrease, or remain constant without any guarantees.

-Monotonic instruments are commonly used to capture information about a sum, where the sum itself is less relevant than the rate expressed by the sum's change over time.
+Monotonic instruments are commonly used to capture information about a sum that is meant to be monitored as a rate.
 The Monotonic property is defined by this API to refer to a non-decreasing sum.
 Non-increasing sums are not considered a feature in the Metric API.

 ### Function names